Neboer/mini_ipgw/README.md

 ```
 cmake
 ```
+The package is tested on 64bit Ubuntu 19.04.
+If you have problems during the build period, please commit a [issue](https://github.com/Neboer/ipgw_linux_c/issues/new) .
 ## usage
 Ipgw manager can be used in many different ways.
 However, it is quite easy to use and configure.
 ### basic usage